Last updated: 12/02/20

 - U.S. citizens wishing to enter BiH must have a negative COVID-19 test (PCR) not older than 48 hours from the moment of entry.

-- BiH borders are open for citizens and residents of EU and Schengen countries with a negative SARS-CoV-2 virus test not older than 48 hours.
+- All travelers except BiH citizens and citizens of Croatia, Serbia, and Montenegro when arriving from those countries must present a certificate of a negative PCR test for the SARS-CoV-2 virus test not older than 48 hours.

 - Are health screening procedures in place at airports and other ports of entry?
 No